pbozidarova/Aircraft-Base-Maintenance-Managing-Tool/README.md

 6. Issue<br>
    Means of communication between the users, that is happening in the context of a maintenance event.
    - IssueNum - identification specific for a issue;
-   - Communication - an issue may require long back and forth communication between different users;
+   - Communication - an issue may require long back and forth communication between different users.
+It consists of description, author and date fields.
    - Author - the user that have created the issue;
    - Status - whether the issue has already been reviewed;
    - Classification - after closing the issue, it needs to be classified for statistics reasons;